What is 3-D imaging?

 Knowing which treatments have the best results helps us choose the right procedure for your child.

 Many of our doctors use 3-D images in their research to:

 - Measure how severe a cleft is and how much surgery has changed it.
 Dr. Raymond Tse’s goal is to help surgeons decide on the best treatment for each child.

 - Develop tools to measure how craniofacial microsomia and other conditions change facial features.
 This will help Dr. Carrie Heike develop better ways to classify craniofacial disorders, evaluate children with these conditions and improve treatment results.

 - Create a searchable library of 3-D images of children before and after surgery for craniosynostosis.
-Accurately measuring the changes in a child’s skull and face will help Dr. Richard Hopper and his team show which surgeries have the best results for specific conditions.
+Accurately measuring the changes in a child’s skull and face will help providers show which surgeries have the best results for specific conditions.